EppuSyyrakki/BTree/README.md

 #### Selector and Sequence child priority
 **Selector** and **Sequence** are both priority-enabled nodes.
-This means they will start examining their children in order from top to bottom, enabling a user to prioritise some actions over others if conditions remain the same.
+This means they will start examining their children in order from top to bottom, enabling a user to prioritise some actions over others if conditions remain the same.

 #### Sub Tree
 A convenience node that represents another TreeAsset.
 The node will in practical terms act as another tree’s Root node.
 This feature can be used to recycle behaviours and to reduce the visual complexity of any tree.

 ### Using a Context
-A Context container is used in the TreeAgent to store the internal context objects of that tree.
+A Context container is used in the TreeAgent to store the internal context objects of that tree.
 The container is cleared every time the tree is reset.
 Leaf is a generic class that can take the type of the context object it uses as the generic type.
 Any class intended for use as a context object must implement
 ITreeContext interface, but the ITreeContext interface can also be used as the generic type for the Leaf class if the user does not want to specify a type.
 The interface is very simple, requiring only a GameObject property named gameObject, so it will work without further setup on any MonoBehaviour script.